jfalzoi-thales/qual/src/qual/modules/arinc717/readme.md

   - required RequestTypeT requestType = 1 [default = STOP];

 ##### ARINC 717 Frame Response:
+The ARINC 717 Frame Response Message is sent by the MPS to report the application state, the frame sync state and most the recently received complete frame.

   - enum AppStateT {STOPPED=0; RUNNING=1};
   - enum FrameSync {NO_SYNC=0; SYNCED=1};
   - required AppStateT state = 1;